Why The Ginny & Georgia Cast Looks So Familiar

 Felix Mallard as Marcus Baker

-Felix Mallard is no novice to working in television.
-His first project was a role on the insanely long-running Australian soap opera "Neighbours," which means he got his start on the exact same show that introduced the world to Harley Quinn actress Margot Robbie.
-Mallard is credited as playing the character Ben Kirk from 2014 to 2019 in more than 850 episodes in the main series, and he also appeared in spin-offs including "Xanthe Hearts Ben," "Summer Stories," and "Pipe Up," which all aired in 2016.
+Felix Mallard is no novice to television.
+His first project was a role on the insanely long-running Australian soap opera "Neighbours," which means he got his start on the exact same show that introduced the world to Barbie and Harley Quinn actress Margot Robbie.
+Mallard played the character Ben Kirk from 2014 to 2019, in more than 850 episodes of the main series, and he also appeared in spin-offs including "Xanthe Hearts Ben," "Summer Stories," and "Pipe Up," which all aired in 2016.

 Around this time, the up-and-coming actor began working with Netflix on adaptations, which might be where "Ginny & Georgia" viewers recognize him from.
 He appeared in "All the Bright Places," a Netflix film based on the book of the same name, alongside Elle Fanning and Justice Smith.
-He also played a recurring character on "Locke & Key," adapted from the comic book series of the same name.
+He also had a recurring role on "Locke and Key," adapted from the comic book series of the same name.
+His most recent film was "Turtles All the Way Down," a romantic drama which premiered on Max in May 2024.

 Scott Porter as Mayor Paul Randolph

-Before he was mayor of a town in Massachusetts, Scott Porter was playing football in Texas.
+Before he was mayor of Wellsbury, Scott Porter played football in Texas.
 He is well-known for his role as Jason Street on "Friday Night Lights," the iconic NBC sports drama where the actor also met his wife.
 Jason Street wasn't his first role, of course.
 Soap opera fans might recognize him from "As the World Turns," where he played Casey Hughes for four episodes.
 He also appeared in a few movies during downtime from "Friday Night Lights," including 2010's "Dear John," 2008's "Speed Racer," 2009's "The Good Guy," and 2008's "Prom Night."

 Then the actor dipped his toes back into television, taking on the roles of Blake Calamar in "The Good Wife" and George Tucker in "Hart of Dixie."
 He also utilized his voice talents, taking on roles in video games like "Madden NFL 18: Longshot" and "Minecraft: Story Mode — A Telltale Games Series," while contributing parts to superhero animation and video games for both Marvel and DC.